-Crystalline and amorphous solid chemistry
+Crystalline solids and amorphous solids

-Examples of crystalline solids
+Examples of crystalline solid

 Properties of crystalline solids